dev-arpita/dev-arpita/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Figma to Code, HTML, CSS, Tailwind CSS, Netlify.
+- 🔭 I’m currently working with HTML5, CSS3, Tailwind CSS, GIT, Netlify.
 - 🌱 I’m currently learning Javascript, React.
 You can visit my [learning journey](learning.md).
 - 👯 I’m looking to collaborate on frontend development.
 - 📫 How to reach me: